timekeeper29/Realistic-Front-end-Projects/readme.md

 ### 3. Note App

-A practical note web app to handle categorized notes.
+A Realistic note web app to handle categorized notes.
 There are notes that can have a category for. you can search in notes and edit or remove those.

 **[Online Demo](https://behnamazimi.github.io/simple-web-projects/notes-app/)**